karmaniverous/stan/.stan/system/stan.todo.md

 Completed (recent)

+- chore(git): ignore *.rej and remove stray reject
+  - Add '*.rej' to .gitignore to prevent accidental commits of patch rejects.
+  - Remove stray src/cli/stan/runner.ts.rej; future rejects are relocated under .stan/patch/rejects/ by the patch pipeline.

+- docs: normalize CLI examples front matter
+  - Replace residual patch markers at the top of docs-src/cli-examples.md with proper YAML front matter (title only); keep the rest of the content unchanged.

 - fix(test): correct stdout.write spy typing in ding.test.ts
   - Use precise generic form for vi.spyOn on process.stdout.write and a compatible mock implementation.
-  - Unblocks rollup/typecheck/typedoc (TS2322 no longer reported from tests during build/docs).
-  - Follow-up: target Writable and mockReturnValue(true) for a TS-safe, minimal spy across environments.
+  - Unblocks rollup/typecheck/typedoc (TS2322 no longer reported from tests during build/docs).  - Follow-up: target Writable and mockReturnValue(true) for a TS-safe, minimal spy across environments.
   - Finalize: avoid any by casting stdout to a minimal structural type via unknown; spy on that and return true.
 This removes lint warnings and keeps typecheck stable.
   - Note: the ASCII BEL (\\x07) is written; whether it produces an audible sound depends on terminal/OS settings.
 Many modern terminals disable audible bells; the flag remains a minimal, portable notification.- feat(run): rename completion bell flags to -b/--bell and -B/--no-bell
   - CLI only; config default remains cliDefaults.run.ding.